falcopt/f4d/README.md

 # f4d

-A self-contained version of FILO for DIMACS.
+A self-contained version of FILO with SPH for DIMACS.

 # Build
 ```